Facebook Album Refresh button

 So future releases of Darktable will allow image uploads up to 2048px.

-#5 Updated by Vlad Berditschewski almost 7 years ago
+#5 Updated by Vlad Berditschewski about 7 years ago

 Thanks for fixing the resolution issue!